Open border: Political debate and opinions

+A 2025 opinion poll shows that the majority of U.S. voters prefer secure borders over open borders.

 Arguments for open borders

 Free migration is seen by some as complement to Article 13 of the Universal Declaration on Human Rights: (1) Everyone has the right to freedom of movement and residence within the borders of each state.
 (2) Everyone has the right to leave any country, including his own, and to return to his country.
+Some suggest that there is a much longer tradition supporting freedom to travel and settle abroad, one that dates back to antiquity and flourished particularly strongly in the 16th to 18th centuries.

 Joseph Carens argues that the social inequality imposed by closed borders is so great it outweighs any challenges to their political or economic feasibility.
 He argues we should open borders based on the same reasons we reject the feudal system: both are legal systems which afford privilege based on the luck of birthright and maintain inequality by limiting the lower socioeconomic status groups' freedom to move.
 Carens argues for a critical approach to the current border system as a step towards collective change.
 He acknowledges that critiques are not the equivalent of a perfect roadmap to establish open borders.
 However, further utilizing his comparison with feudalism, he explains that while in the past it seemed impossible to overcome such a system now looking back, approaching the system critically was one of the many necessary steps towards change.

 Jacob M. Appel has argued that "treating human beings differently, simply because they were born on the opposite side of a national boundary," is inherently unethical.
 According to Appel, such "birthrights" are only defensible if they serve "useful and meaningful social purposes" (such as inheritance rights, which encourage mothers and fathers to work and save for their children), but the "birthright of nationality" does not do so.

 Restrictions on mobility can only be justified if it can be shown that those restrictions prevent significant harm.
 Since research indicates that open borders will be better for both the natives and the migrants, and at the very least have not been shown to cause major harm, those restrictions are unjustified.
 The remote control methods used to keep hopeful immigrants out of wealthy nations (such as visa programs, flood lights at borders, or barbed wire fencing for example) slow down the avenues of legal migration and make other avenues of seeking asylum a more perilous endeavor.